-The founder of Mother's Day was West Virginia's Anna Jarvis, who promised at her mother's gravesite in 1905 to establish a day to honor mothers, living and dead.
+The founder of Mother's Day was West Virginia's Anna Jarvis (1864-1948), who in 1905 made herself a promise at her mother's gravesite to establish a day to honor mothers, living and dead.

-Jarvis said that mothers could never be thanked enough and lobbied to celebrate "the love and gratitude we owe to those who gave us birth."
+Jarvis said that mothers could never be thanked enough and with steadfast commitment created a way to celebrate "the love and gratitude we owe to those who gave us birth."

-Jarvis envisioned the day as a quiet observance, at church or home.
-She encouraged the remembrance of wearing and giving white carnations, her mother's favorite flower.
+She envisioned the day as a quiet observance, at church or home and encouraged the remembrance of wearing and giving white carnations, her mother's favorite flower.

 By 1911, Mother's Day was celebrated in almost every state in the Union.
-Congress passed a Mother’s Day resolution in 1914, proclaiming Mother's Day as a national holiday that was to be held each year on the second Sunday of May.
-Other countries also celebrate Mother's Day on the second Sunday of May, including Denmark, Finland, Italy, Belgium, and Australia.
+Congress passed a resolution in 1914, proclaiming the second Sunday in May to be Mother's Day.
+Other countries--Denmark, Finland, Italy, Belgium, and Australia--also celebrate Mother's Day.

 "Mighty is the force of motherhood!" celebrated Victorian writer George Eliot.
 "It transforms all things by its vital heart."